 1. Skilled Independent visa (subclass 189)

-- and you want to work and live in Australia permanently.
+- Want to live in Australia permanently

 2. Skilled Nomination visa (subclass 190)

 This is also a points-based visa and meant for people who:

 - Have an occupation that is in demand in a particular state or territory

 - Have nomination from an Australian state or territory government agency

 - Possibly do not qualify for a skilled independent visa